 \begin{rem} The notion of a simple quadratic homoclinic tangency $($that is analogous to the notion of a quasitransversal homoclinic intersection {\em \cite{NPT}}$)$ was introduced in {\em \cite{GST93c}}.
 For three-dimensional maps with a homoclinic tangency to a saddle point $O$ with multipliers $\nu_i, i=1,2,3$ such that $|\nu_1|<|\nu_2|<|\nu_3|$, it implies the existence of a global two-dimensional invariant manifold $\mathfrak{M}$ for all nearby maps.
 This manifold contains all orbits entirely lying in a small fixed neighbourhood of the homoclinic orbit.
 In general, it is $C^1$ only and particularly hyperbolic.
 If point $O$ has type $(2,1)$, i.e. $|\nu_{1,2}| < 1 < |\nu_3|$, the manifold is center-stable; if point $O$ has type $(1,2)$, i.e. $|\nu_{1}|<1<|\nu_{2,3}|$, the manifold is center-unstable.
 It implies that neither periodic nor strange attractors can be born at homoclinic bifurcations if $|\nu_2\nu_3|>1$.
 However, as it was shown in {\em \cite{Tat01}}, periodic attractors can appear even in these cases if the homoclinic tangency is non-simple, see also paper {\em \cite{GGT07}} in which the case of the point of type $(1,2)$ was considered in more details.
 These results are very important for the theory of dynamical chaos since they show that the appearance of non-simple homoclinic tangencies can destroy the ``strangeness'' of attractors. \end{rem}

-The main result of the paper is formulated in Theorem~\ref{thmmain} which states that in the space of dynamical systems the system under consideration is a limit of a countable number of open subsets of systems possessing discrete Lorenz attractors.
-The idea of the proof is based on a construction of the first return map along the heteroclinic cycle, which is then brought to the standard form (asymptotically close to three-dimensional Henon map (\ref{H3D})) by means of variables scaling (see Lemma~\ref{th4} for details).

 The paper is organised as follows.
-In section~\ref{sec:def} we give the statement of the problem, main definitions, identify three principally different cases for study and formulate the main theorem.
+Section~\ref{sec:def} contains the statement of the problem, main definitions, three principally different cases of non-simple heteroclinic orbits are identified, and the main theorem is formulated.
 In section~\ref{res:het} the first return map is constructed and the rescaling lemma for all three cases is formulated.
-Section~\ref{sec:th3proof} contains the proof of the rescaling lemma~\ref{th4}, from which the statement of the main theorem follows immediately.
+Section~\ref{sec:th3proof} contains the proof of the rescaling lemma, from which the statement of the main theorem follows directly.